Americans with Disabilities Act (ADA)

 Raleigh, NC 27602

-Within 15 calendar days after receipt of the complaint, Sharon Banks or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Sharon Banks or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, the ADA Coordinator or designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, ADA Coordinator or designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the City of Raleigh and offer options for substantive resolution of the complaint.

-If the response by Sharon Banks or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or his designee.
+If the response by the ADA Coordinator or designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or designee.

-All written complaints received by Sharon Banks or her designee, appeals to the City Manager or his designee, and responses from these two offices will be retained by the City of Raleigh for at least three years.
+All written complaints received by the ADA Coordinator or designee, appeals to the City Manager or designee, and responses from these two offices will be retained by the City of Raleigh for at least three years.